SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/06-Homework.md

 - The fuel in the tank in liters

 ## Output
-- If the fuel type is one of the 3 options, print: "**Invalid fuel!**"
+- If the fuel type is not one of the 3 options, print: "**Invalid fuel!**"
 - If the current fuel level is >= 25 liters print:
     - "**You have enough** \{**type of fuel**\}."
     -  the type of fuel should be printed in lower case